-ATAR courses are for those students who wish to enter university after completing secondary school.
-All ATAR courses are comprised of rigorous assessment schedules which include Semester One and Semester Two exams.
-It is crucial that students meetentrance requirements and understand the study time associated with each course.
-Students who are on an ATAR pathway need to select at least four ATAR courses, though five are recommended.
+- ATAR courses are for those students who wish to enter university after completing secondary school. - All ATAR courses are comprised of rigorous assessment schedules which include Semester One and Semester Two exams. - It is crucial that students meet the entrance requirements and understand the study time associated with each course. - Students who are on an ATAR pathway need to select at least four ATAR courses, though five are recommended. - Students studying an ATAR pathway must select ATAR English or the ATAR EALD course. - Students studying an ATAR pathway must select either an ATAR Mathematics subject (Mathematics Applications or Mathematics Methods) or the General Mathematics Essential course.